kayak23/SShell/REPORT.md

 one.
 * The parser errs if an input redirection meta character was encountered when 'task_iter' is greater than or equal to one.

+### Launching Errors
+There are 2 types of launching errors that SSHELL manages:
+1. built-in command fails
+2. user command fails to exec.
+Built in command errors are managed within the code of the command.
+They check for the error, print the error message, and set the appropriate return value. cd and pushd catch an error when 'chdir' fails and returns a bad value. popd errors when it checks the size of the directory stack and finds that it is empty.
+User commands fails to execute if the command does not exist on the system.
+In this case, the 'execvp' function will return rather than change the process.
+When that happens, the program will print the error message and then exit with return value 1.
+Since this happens in a child process, the shell is preserved